0xor0ne/awesome-list/README.md

 * [Caddy][363]: fast, multi-platform web server with automatic HTTPS.
 * [CoreUtils][214]: Cross-platform Rust rewrite of the GNU coreutils.
+* [foundry][389]: blazing fast, portable and modular toolkit for Ethereum application development written in Rust.
 * [klgrth][245]: pastebin alternative.
 * [OpenSK][67]: open-source implementation for security keys written in Rust.
 * [Pastebin][242]: store any text online for easy sharing.